xybor-x/enum/README.md

 ## ⭐ Basic enum

-Basic enum is the simplest type, but since it has no built-in method, please refer to the [utility functions][5] for handling this enum.
+Basic enum is the simplest type, but since it has no built-in methods, please refer to the [utility functions][5] for handling this enum.

 **Pros 💪**
 - Simplest.